Ralph Abraham (politician): Death penalty

-Abraham has said he supports the death penalty and as governor would find a way to resume executions in the state.
-He also wants to expand it to include child molesters.
+In 2019, Abraham said he supports the death penalty and as governor would find a way to resume executions in the state, expanding the penalty to apply to child molesters.
+At that point, Louisiana had not executed anyone since 2010.
+The state resumed executions in 2025.

 Abortion

 Abraham opposes late term abortions.
-In May 2015, he said, "As a doctor, I know and I can attest that this bill is backed by scientific research showing that babies can indeed feel pain at 20 weeks, if not before".
+In May 2015, he said there was "scientific research showing that babies can indeed feel pain at 20 weeks, if not before".

 LGBT issues

-Abraham was "100 percent" opposed to transgender people serving in the military.
+In July 2017, after President Trump said he would ban transgender people from the military, Abraham said he backed Trump "100 percent" on this matter.
+In August 2019, Abraham released a campaign video, declaring certain "truths": "Facts matter more than feelings.
+The Second Amendment is self-explanatory.
+And as a doctor, I can assure you, there are only two genders."
+He was not in office when the Louisiana Legislature passed a ban on gender-affirming care for minors in 2023.